omyokun/tale/README.md

 ![TALE overview](assets/tale_overview.png)

 TALE is an inference-time layer elimination method for open-weight decoder LLMs.
 For a fixed task, it greedily evaluates candidate single-layer removals, keeps the removal that gives the best validation accuracy, and repeats until accuracy falls below a user-defined threshold.
-The paper uses an 8 percentage point threshold below the baseline and runs the main searches on 1 A100 80GB GPU with Slurm.

 ## Repository Layout